return42/sphkerneldoc/linux_src_doc/drivers/acpi/tables_c.rst

 For each proc_num find a subtable with proc->id and run proc->handler on it.
 Assumption is that there's only single handler for particular entry id.

+The table_size is not the size of the complete ACPI table (the length field in the header struct), but only the size of the root table; i.e., the offset from the very first byte of the complete ACPI table, to the first byte of the very first subtable.

 On success returns sum of all matching entries for all proc handlers.
 Otherwise, -ENODEV or -EINVAL is returned.